 Temple of Bacchus in Baalbek

-The Temple of Bacchus however, is in near mint condition.
+The Temple of Bacchus however, is in near-mint condition.
 At least, what can be considered mint condition for a building that is 1900 years old.
-Built roughly in 190 ACE, the temple withstood the test of time, earthquakes and modern civilisation that needed building materials.
+Built roughly in 190 ACE, the temple withstood the test of time, earthquakes and modern civilization that needed building materials.
 I’ve seen a lot of Roman ruins and some temples, but to date, the Temple of Bacchus in Baalbek Lebanon is the best preserved and largest Roman temple I’ve ever seen.